-Coming out of the closet at the turn of the millennium was unique.
+Coming out of the closet at the turn of the millennium was wild.
 Gay iconography was limited to fringe and underground performers found explicitly in queer spaces, like gay bars and nightclubs.
 I remember watching “Queer as Folk” and seeing their gay village, and I wanted nothing more than to explore similar streets and dance at a club just like Babylon.
 Learning from another twink’s mistakes, I procured a convincing fake ID and traveled to a neighboring city where I could explore without being caught.

 My friends who were in college accompanied me to my first gay bar and, with my heart pounding out of my chest, I was ushered through security and into another dimension.
 The distinctive energy was palpable, the bass of that thumpa-thumpa shook my bones, and I knew I was home.
 My lack of inhibitions and status as the bar’s fresh new meat caught the attention of a go-go dancer who pulled me onstage, tore off my jeans, and ordered me to dance.
 Like any good submissive, I didn’t hesitate when an order was given, and moved my body to the rhythm of the night, feeling my full fantasy.